wekan/wami/docs/Design/Design.md

   - Can save to any structure
   - Import/Export/Sync anything
   - Takes care of rate limits and errors of each API.
 Sensible default settings, and possibility change settings for rate limit etc.
+- Have Wami repo issues mirrored at many places
+  - GitHub, original location
+  - Fossil SCM, so cloning repo also clones issues fast.
+There is no rate limits at downloading issues with Fossil SCM, like there is at GitHub.
+Fossil SCM stores repo to SQLite file, so it's possible to use it with SQLite command also at Amiga etc.
+  - Gitea

 ## Contributing to design